-This is a low-key three star property located in Porec.
+This is a low-key three-star property located in Porec.
 It is a quite old property, but the hotel did go through a light refurbishment in 2017.
 The rooms are small and basic, but clean and comfy.
-The hotel features 170 rooms, onsite buffet restaurant, small wellness and gym, seawater outdoor swimming pool, and a hotel beach.
-This Croatia all inclusive hotel is also bike friendly hotel.
+The hotel features 170 rooms, an onsite buffet restaurant, small wellness and gym, a seawater outdoor swimming pool, and a hotel beach.
+This Croatia all inclusive hotel is also a bike-friendly hotel.

 - free reliable WiFi,

-- small electric tourist train that connects hotel with a town throughout the day (fee applies),
+- small electric tourist train that connects the hotel with a town throughout the day (fee applies),

-- good variety and quality of hotel's buffet food,
+- good variety and quality of the hotel's buffet food,

 - free drinks throughout the day, and